sshaunpark/LoanCalculator/README.md

  - Outstanding_Balance is not used in the spreadsheet.
 Although it is included as a required parameter in the Loan class constructor, it is not used in any of the calculations.

+ - Earnout CF is assumed to happen when Month is 13 or 19, as shown in the spreadsheet.

  - Percentage values, including the recovery rate which is represented as a decimal in the spreadsheet, are stored and processed as numbers (e.g., 3.5 for 3.5%) in both storage and method parameters, not as 0.035.